OP-TEE/build/README.md

 repo will also check for updates that aren't at the local reference.

 ### 7.10.2 Use ccache
-ccache isfaqa tool that caches build object-files etc locally on the disc and can speed up build time significantly in subsequent builds.
+ccache is a tool that caches build object-files etc locally on the disc and can speed up build time significantly in subsequent builds.
 On Debian-based systems (Ubuntu, Mint etc) you simply install it by running:
 ```